awsdocs/aws-go-developer-guide/doc_source/iam-example-server-certificates.rst

 This Go example shows you how to carry out basic tasks for managing server certificate HTTPS connections with the |sdk-go|.

-You can download complete versions of these example files from the :doc-examples-go:`aws-doc-sdk-examples <s3>` repository on GitHub.
+You can download complete versions of these example files from the :doc-examples-go:`aws-doc-sdk-examples <iam>` repository on GitHub.

 .. _iam-certificates-scenario: